-Your answers should follow principles indicated in the model answers, but they must represent the weather conditions /data you observed.
+Your answers should follow the principles indicated in the model answers, but they must represent the weather conditions /data you observed.
 When correcting, revise /augment your original answer using your collected data (not numbers from this answer key).
 Specifically:

-- 1. Calculations should: follow model answer methods but use your data; contain similar levels of reporting detail; and have identical units.
-But, expect your assignment values to differ as temperature / sky conditions during your measurement period likely differ. - 2.
-The explanations in these Model Answers cover a wide range of radiation conditions and highlight issues to consider under different conditions.
-Your answers should report and interpret sky and temperature condition details along with any weather that occurred while you took your measurements.
+- 1. Calculations should: 1) follow model answer methods /steps but use your data; 2) contain similar levels of reporting detail; 3) have identical units.
+However, expect your assignment values to differ as temperature / sky conditions during your measurement period likely differed. - 2.
+The explanations in these model answers cover a wide range of radiation conditions and highlight issues to consider under different conditions.
+Again, your answers should report and interpret the sky and temperature and weather conditions that occurred during your measurement period.
 Your explanations must relate to your weather conditions.
 Clarify any confusing points with an instructor as needed. - 3.
-When comparing data between the roof UNBC Weather Station (Wx Stn) and your observations, realize that the roof instruments measure every second and report either a 1-minute or a 10-minute average (depending on which data you used), while your measurements are instantaneous readings.
-Under rapidly changing sky /weather conditions, these two different data collection methods create quite different results. - 4.
-The site where data was collected for these Model Answers is on the UNBC Prince George campus, in the middle of the drop-off loop located on the east (city-side) of the Teaching and Learning Building (Bld.
+When comparing data between the UNBC Weather Station (Wx Stn) and our observations, realize that the Wx Stn instruments measure every 2 seconds and report a 10-minute average (for the data table we used), while our measurements are instantaneous readings.
+Under rapidly changing sky or weather conditions, these different data collection methods can make observations appear less consistent. - 4.
+The site where data was collected for these model answers is on the UNBC Prince George campus, in the middle of the drop-off loop located on the east (city-side) of the Teaching and Learning Building (Bld.
 10).
-The radiation values represent mid-morning light conditions in mid-January for two example situations: clear conditions [Table 1a) Jan 15, 2008; in yellow colour-coded tables]; and thick cloud conditions when it was snowing heavily with very low light levels [Table 1b) Jan 14, 2008; blue colour-coded tables].
+For a sky view image of the site, see the photo on the last page of these answers.
+The radiation values represent mid-morning light conditions in mid-January for two example situations: clear conditions [Table 1a) Jan 15, 2008; in yellow colour-coded tables]; and thick cloud conditions when it was snowing heavily with very low light levels [Table 1b) Jan 14, 2008; blue colour-coded tables]. - 5.
+At the end of this answer key, the UNBC Weather Station (UNBC Wx Stn) graph shows the conditions that occurred during your lab's observations and provides key answer points to consider for each lab section.